the Appeal Committee of the Club as appointed in accordance with these Regulations;

 - INITIAL INVESTIGATION

-- On receipt of the Notice of Complaint or the Disciplinary otherwise becoming aware of an alleged disciplinary matter regarding a Member, the Disciplinary Secretary shall within 14 days;
+- On receipt of the Notice of Complaint or the Disciplinary otherwise becoming aware of an alleged disciplinary matter regarding a Member, the Disciplinary Secretary shall as soon as reasonably practical;

 - commence an initial investigation into the matter in order to gather information and evidence;